php/php-sdk-binary-tools/README.md

 # Overview

-The toolset consists on a mix of the hand written scripts, selected MSYS2 parts and standalone programs.
+The toolset consists on a mix of the handwritten scripts, selected MSYS2 parts and standalone programs.
 It supports any workflows, be it a custom, local or a CI build whatsoever.

 The PHP SDK 2.2+ is compatible with PHP 7.2 and above.